abydongroup/SecureFreqtradeServer/02 Configure firewall.md

 sudo ufw disable
 ```

-### Adding exceptions for services
+### Adding exceptions for services for example VNC or other client software.

-Each new service port has to be added with a command similar like:
+Each new service port has to be added with a command similar like this for VNC emergency login most VPS providers have when you lock yourself out:

 ```
+ufw allow 63035/tcp # vnc port
-ufw allow 9387/tcp
+ufw allow 51472/tcp # pivx masternode port
 ```
+For security reasons, VNC service should be disabled all the time, most VPS hosters have a switch for turning VNC or any other remote service only when needed.

 ### Removing firewall rules